RoryQo/Custom-CPI-Analysis-Research/README.md

 ## Methodology

+### Consumer Product Selection
+The following products and services have been identified as relevant for college students:
+- Transportation
+- Cereal
+- Gas
+- Recreation
+- Alcoholic Beverages
+- Rent
+- Electricity
+- Apparel
+### Weight Assignment
+Weights for each product/service were assigned based on their importance in the typical college student’s budget, resulting in the following distribution:
+- Transportation: 0.034
+- Cereal: 0.068
+- Gas: 0.034
+- Recreation: 0.034
+- Alcoholic Beverages: 0.034
+- Rent: 0.068
+- Electricity: 0.034
+- Apparel: 0.034

 ### API Data Retrieval
 The project makes an API call to download CPI data for the selected products over a five-year period (January 2017 to January 2022), including the general CPI for comparison.